hadryan-freitas/hadryan-freitas/README.md

 ### <h1 align="center"><a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=900&size=30&duration=4959&pause=1000&color=00F7A4&random=false&width=435&lines=HELLO+WORLD!;I'M+HADRYAN!;I+WORK+IN+CYBER-SECURITY" alt="Typing SVG" /></a>
 </h1>

-### Who am I?
+## Who am I?
 <!-- Informações sobre você -->
 Hello!
-I'm Hadryan, a tech enthusiast with a passion for cybersecurity and web development.
-Currently, I am attending college for Cybersecurity, where I am improving my skills and knowledge in this ever-evolving field.
+I'm Hadryan, a cybersecurity specialist and tech enthusiast currently working as a trainee in Information Security.
+I am pursuing a degree in Cybersecurity with a focus on penetration testing and am passionate about protecting systems and data in this ever-evolving field.

-### About me:
+## About me:

 <img align="right" src="https://github.com/Rubenscode/Rubenscode/blob/main/img/computer.png" width="350">

-🎓 Cybersecurity student, focused on acquiring practical and theoretical skills to protect systems and data.
-💻 Web Developer: I started my journey in the tech world in 2023, learning HTML and CSS on your own.
-Since then, I've expanded my knowledge to include JavaScript, exploring ways to make the web more interactive and secure.
-🔍 Interest in Digital Forensics and Pentest: I am always looking to learn more about digital investigation and penetration testing, looking to identify vulnerabilities and protect systems from cyberattacks.
+🎓 **Cybersecurity Student**: Dedicated to acquiring both practical and theoretical skills necessary to excel in cybersecurity.
+My studies are centered on penetration testing, equipping me with the expertise to identify vulnerabilities and protect systems from cyber threats.

+🛡️ **Information Security Trainee**: Applying my knowledge to real-world security challenges, enhancing my understanding of security practices, threat mitigation, and incident response.

+🔍 **Specialist in Cybersecurity and Pentesting**: Focused on penetration testing and continuously learning to discover vulnerabilities and develop strategies to safeguard systems.

+💻 **Understanding of Computer Hardware**: A solid understanding of computer hardware complements my cybersecurity expertise by providing a comprehensive view of system vulnerabilities and security measures.

+🛠️ **Problem-Solving Skills**: Strong problem-solving abilities to effectively address and resolve complex security issues and challenges.

+## Certifications:

+- CompTIA Security+ (Studying)
+- Certified Ethical Hacker (CEH) (Planned)
+- Offensive Security Certified Professional (OSCP) (Planned)

-### Experience and Knowledge:
+## Experience and Knowledge:

-🛡️ Cyber Security: Solid knowledge of security practices, including threat detection, intrusion prevention, and incident response.
+🛡️ **Cybersecurity Expertise**: Proficient in security practices including threat detection, intrusion prevention, and incident response.
+Committed to enhancing system security and safeguarding sensitive information.
-💼 Personal Projects: I have participated in personal projects related to cybersecurity, such as vulnerability analysis and firewall configuration.
-🌐 Web Development: Experience in creating responsive and accessible websites and web applications, always prioritizing security and performance.

-Ethical hacker | Focused in Pentest | Cybersecurity Student. 💻

-Enthusiast of Technology and coding  👽
+🔍 **Penetration Testing Focus**: Specialize in applying ethical hacking techniques to identify and remediate security weaknesses, with hands-on experience using tools such as:
+  - **Nmap**: For network discovery and vulnerability scanning.
+  - **Metasploit**: For penetration testing and exploiting vulnerabilities.
+  - **Metasploitable**: For testing and improving penetration testing skills.
+  - **IPTables**: For firewall configuration and management.
+  - **Wireshark**: For network traffic analysis and troubleshooting.

+🌐 **Enthusiast of Technology and Coding**: Passionate about staying at the forefront of technological advancements and leveraging my skills to develop and implement secure solutions.

+## Goals:

+While I am not actively seeking employment at the moment, my goal is to continue growing as a cybersecurity professional by achieving advanced certifications and contributing to innovative security solutions.
+I am eager to tackle complex security challenges and make a meaningful impact in the field.

 ### My Stats